-- What Acceptance Criteria has to do with app development?
+- What does Acceptance Criteria have to do with app development?

 - What are sprints?

-Understanding the stages of application development at least theoretically helps you set the right expectation for your team, be prepared in advance for certain discussions and know why this or that phase is critical.
+Understanding mobile app development stages at least theoretically helps you set the right expectation for your team, be prepared in advance for certain discussions, and know why this or that phase is critical.

-The article is about stages of the mobile app development process – from the very start of the project to the final point when a team releases their product to you.
+The article is about the stages of mobile app development.
+And, the most common mobile development platforms are Android and iOS.
+The process includes the start of the project to the final point when a team releases their product to you.
 The article will be useful for those who are interested in software projects and want to know more about software development to operate business terms and be on the same wave with managers, engineers in the business world.

 Understanding Agile approach

-Mobile apps can not be done at once because there is always project management – a wise way to split mobile app development process into steps and control everything to be sure in quality of final results.
-Fortunately, Agile development or Agile project management came into force and did wonders to software development teams.
+Mobile apps can not be done at once because there is a technique called project management – a wise way to split the stages of building an app into steps and control everything to be sure of the quality of final results.
+Fortunately, Agile development or Agile project management came into being and did wonders to software development teams.

-Agile is known as one of the methodologies of SDLC (Software development life cycle) which is a consequence of phases from the project start to its end.
-Each phase is a collection of activities, completion of which guarantee exact deliverables.
+Agile is known as one of the methodologies of SDLC (Software development life cycle), which is a consequence of phases from the project start to its end.
+Each phase is a collection of activities, completion of which guarantees exact deliverables.
 Agile’s key concept is to ensure agility and flexibility especially in projects with frequently changing requirements.
 This method of project management is based on iterative delivery and incremental approach.
-If choosing Agile, you’ll be led by such key principles in implementation of app development process steps:
+If choosing Agile, you’ll be led by such key principles in the implementation of mobile app development steps:

 Key stakeholders in Agile: